Homonyms is one of the poetry forms not many do,

 it might bite;

-A lean cat could lean on a skunk
+lean on a skunk

 and get smelly like one who’s drunk.

-A bowl cannot bowl
+bowl cannot

-but a roll might just roll
+roll might just

 without wisdom of an owl